5.11 Solution Interview

 Prep

 - Formulate a research hypothesis.
-Write down what you currently believe is true (e.g. “mid-market CFOs will pay $50/seat/month for automated month-end close”) so the interview can falsify it, not just confirm it.
+Write down what you currently believe is true (for example, that mid-market finance teams will pay a set monthly price per seat for automated month-end close) so the interview can falsify it, not just confirm it.

-- Recruit interviewees who fit the segment.
-Re-screen for the actual problem before booking time — interview feedback from the wrong user generalizes to nothing.
+- Recruit participants who fit the segment.
+Re-screen for the actual problem before booking time — feedback from someone who does not have the problem generalizes to nothing.

-- Prepare a prototype or proxy.
-Use whatever fidelity is just sufficient to provoke a real reaction: a paper sketch, a clickable mockup in Figma or v0, or a working slice for a software product.
-Keep it intentionally rough enough that the conversation stays focused on whether the solution addresses the problem, not on UI polish.
+- Prepare the proxy.
+Use whatever fidelity is just sufficient to provoke a real reaction: a paper sketch, a clickable mockup built in a prototyping tool, or a working slice for a software product.
+Keep it rough enough that the conversation stays on whether the solution addresses the problem, not on visual polish.

-- Draft an interview script.
-Plan the story you’ll use to set the problem context, the prompts you’ll use to walk through the solution, and the open-ended questions you’ll ask afterward.
-Decide in advance who is asking and who is taking notes.
+- Write the interview script.
+Decide the story you will use to set the problem context, the prompts for walking through the solution, and the open-ended questions you will ask afterward.
+Plan the script to test the concept without selling it, and decide who asks and who takes notes.

 Execution

-- Confirm that they fit your criteria and have the problem you want to solve.
+- Greet and screen.
+Welcome the participant and confirm they fit your criteria and have the problem you want to solve.

-- Get permission to follow up and ask for referrals.
+- Close and follow up.
+Get permission to follow up and ask for referrals to others who have the problem.

 Analysis

-- Imagined-future bias Asking customers how they would feel about a hypothetical feature produces unreliable answers.
-Give them something concrete to react to, and watch what they actually do.
+- Imagined-future bias Asking how someone would feel about a hypothetical feature produces unreliable answers.
+Give them something concrete to react to, and watch what they actually do with it.

 Learn more